dan9418/play-what/README.md

 ## How Does It Work?
 ### Pods
-The foundational building block of Play What is a concept called a pod.
+The foundational building block of Play What is a block called a pod.
 In it's most raw, basic form, a pod is simply a pair of two numbers.
 [0,0]
-These numbers have special properties that allow them to model different musical concepts.
+These numbers have special properties that allow them to model different musical blocks.
 #### Discrete Integers
 This simply means that the numbers are always whole numbers - no decimals or fractions are allowed.
 The integers can be positive, negative, or zero.
 We refer to a single integer as an **index**.
 #### Cyclical